 That’s why I love the idea of using the pods as seed starters for plants.
 Great for novice and veteran vegetable gardeners, as well as botanically curious kids, the whole idea just feels so full-circle.

-Emily Cope, a nutrition counselor in Rochester, New York, is a pro at this project.
+Emily Cope, a nutrition counselor in Rochester, NY, is a pro at this project.
 She shared a few tips for anyone who wants to give it a try.

 “After I use each K-Cup I allow it to dry, use a Sharpie to label it, peel the top off and remove as much of the grounds as possible,” she explains.
 “I then add organic potting mix and a seed or two.”